Grombré Is the Stunning Shade Women of All Ages Are Rocking

 So, how long will the process take?
 It’s mostly dependent on what color you’re dying your hair.
 For someone who’s coloring their hair blonde, it’s a much smoother transition, one that can be achieved in a few visits, Yekulis says.
 But if your hair is super dark?
 It can take up to a year or two.

 Rather than opting for a single process, solid color to cover up your grays, switch to highlights and lowlights.
 (Although before we get any further, it’s worth noting that now is the time to get a colorist involved.
 Even if you’ve been taking the DIY route up to this point, transitioning really requires some professional assistance.
 Just make sure to wear your face mask when you head to the salon.)
 “The idea is to blur the line of demarcation between what’s colored and what’s natural,” Rosenberg says.
 “Highlights will bring the lightness of the gray hair from the top through the lengths, while lowlights will bring the shade of the color-treated hair up to the top,” she explains.
 At each appointment, you’ll want more and more highlights and fewer lowlights until, ultimately, all of your gray hair has grown in and blended in.
 The one caveat: If you’re starting with a very dark base color, Yekulis advises first having your colorist lighten the base with a single process—going from dark brown to medium brown to light brown until you’re pretty close to your natural color—and then following the highlight/lowlight protocol.

 Consider a Style Change

 You’re changing your color, so why not cut your hair, too?
 The benefits are twofold: Not only is it faster to transition short hair than long hair, Rosenberg says, but it’s also a good distraction as you wait out the awkward transition phase.
 “A new style takes the focus off the gray hair growing in,” Warren adds.
-Try one of these gorgeous gray hairstyles.

 Treat Your New Gray Hair Right